Deciding Under Uncertainty

 Ignoring small probabilities sounds like an ad-hoc mutilation of the mathematics, so it matters why the cutoff is principled rather than squeamish.

 The probabilities at the far tails are not like the probabilities in the middle.
-When I say a fair coin has a 50% chance of landing heads, I am reporting a Measure — an objective branch weight, in the sense given in Measure and Credence — that my model of the situation delivers with high reliability.
-When I assign the wizard’s story a probability of \(10^{-50}\), nothing of the kind is happening.
+A fair coin’s 50% assignment is supported by symmetry, mechanics, and repeated calibration; conditional on the QBU module, a specified heads sector may also have Measure one half in the sense given in Measure and Credence.
+When I assign the wizard’s story a probability of \(10^{-50}\), nothing comparably secure is happening.
 That number is not a measured feature of the world; it is an artifact squeezed out of models I trust far less than I would need to in order to take its fiftieth decimal place seriously.
 Extremely low probabilities come bundled with extreme epistemic uncertainty: modeling ambiguity, unreliable data, hypotheses (like the wizard’s) constructed precisely to evade every check the model could run.
 At the tails, the number feeding the calculation is pure Credence resting on assumptions that have themselves never been tested at anything like that resolution — the neighborhood of what the varieties of uncertainty calls Knightian territory, where no trustworthy model exists to deliver a probability at all.
 Treating such a number as a precision input to a multiplication by \(10^{100}\) is not rigor.
 It is laundering ignorance into a demand on my wallet.

 A Paradox the Cutoff Cannot Touch